-Science Teaching Excites Medical Interest (STEMI), a collaboration among an academic health science center faculty and graduate students, a nationally-recognized Telehealth dissemination capacity, and Mississippi science teachers, will improve the quality of high school teacher training and facilitate electronic delivery of rigorous science lessons to students across the state and beyond.
+The Science Teaching Excites Medical Interest (STEMI) project is a collaboration among an academic health science center faculty and graduate students, a nationally-recognized Telehealth dissemination capacity, and Mississippi science teachers, will improve the quality of high school teacher training and facilitate electronic delivery of rigorous science lessons to students across the state and beyond.
 Improving the development of the state’s future health science workforce will help address access-to-care disparities and meet the public health needs of the state’s currently under-served population.

-STEMI’s two-year, closely mentored exposure to the technologies and curriculum elements underlying successful implementations of Flipped Learning/Classroom (FL/C) science instruction, will provide teachers with the tools to develop and hone proficiency in delivering to students a core set of UMMC bioscience researcher-developed learning modules aligned with Next Generation Science Standards.
+STEMI’s two-year, closely-mentored exposure to the technologies and curriculum elements underlying successful implementations of Flipped Learning/Classroom (FL/C) science instruction, will provide teachers with the tools to develop and hone proficiency in delivering to students a core set of UMMC bioscience researcher-developed learning modules aligned with Next Generation Science Standards.
 These modules will specifically address cardiovascular health concerns directly impacted by nutrition and obesity.
-A UMMC anthropologist collaborates with teachers to develop networked approaches for contextualizing the modules within thematic examinations of social determinants of health, including health literacy, food access, and food insecurity, and their impact on health disparities, behaviors, and cardiovascular disease (CVD).
-Summative, multisite, telecast presentations will also be created to broadly introduce school communities, peers and families to the STEMI Community of Health Learners.
+A UMMC anthropologist will collaborate with teachers to develop networked approaches for contextualizing the modules within thematic examinations of social determinants of health, including health literacy, food access, and food insecurity, and their impact on health disparities, behaviors, and cardiovascular disease (CVD).
+Summative, multisite, telecast presentations will also be created to broadly introduce school communities, peers and families to the STEMI community of health learners.

 High school STEM teachers and students